Samuel Ogbemudia: Fourth republic

 After the restoration of democracy in 1998/1999, Ogbemudia was one of the founders of the Peoples Democratic Party (PDP) in Edo state, and a member of the party's Board of Trustees.

 Ogbemudia and Chief Anthony Anenih controlled PDP politics in Edo State for the next decade, at first working well together but later coming into open conflict.

 In December 2004, Ogbemudia was said to have agreed that Anthony Anenih should nominate his choice of governor for Edo State.
 He said he did not want a situation where one senatorial district in the state had a permanent hold on the position of governor.

 In November 2007, at an enlarged meeting of the PDP at the Samuel Ogbemudia Stadium in Benin, Ogbemudia spoke strongly against proposals by Anthony Anenih to change existing zoning arrangement of offices, then walked out of the meeting.

-In December 2006, Ogbemudia expressed support for the presidential bid of Dr Mohammed Buba Marwa.
+In December 2006, Ogbemudia expressed support for the presidential bid of Dr. Mohammed Buba Marwa.

 On 20 March 2008, a tribunal nullified the election of Oserheimen Osunbor (PDP) as Edo State governor due to voting irregularities, and declared comrade Adams Oshiomhole of the Action Congress as the winner.

 In an interview in November that year, as a prominent member of the PDP board of trustees Ogbemudia said he would have preferred a PDP member to have won.
 However, he accepted the tribunal result, and described Oshiomhole as a man of strong character.
 He spoke critically of earlier governors, such as Chief Lucky Igbinedion.

 In July 2009, Ogbemudia was leader of a PDP faction that was supporting Prof. Julius Ihonvbere as candidate for the Edo State governorship in 2011.
 A rival faction led by Tony Anenih favoured Senator Odion Ugbesia as candidate.

 In October 2009, Ogbemudia failed to attend the unity rally of the party in Edo state organised by Anthony Anenih.

 A month later, Ogbemudia praised Oshiomhole's accomplishments in his first year of office, leading to speculations of a possible political alliance between the two men.

 Death

-Sam Ogbemudia Jr Son of Ogbemudia confirmed the death of his father to journalists at the deceased’s residence on Friday in Benin 09 March 2017.
-He said his father died on Thursday at a private hospital in Lagos at the age of 84.
+On 9 March 2017, Sam Ogbemudia (jr) announced the death of his father to journalists at the deceased’s residence.
+He said his father died the previous day, at a private hospital in Lagos.
+He was aged 84.